• Skip to primary navigation

 Air dry your washed clothing.

 I like air-drying many of my clothes anyway.
-Air drying your laundry saves energy too!
+Air drying your laundry saves energy too while helping to moisturize air!
 You will be surprised at how fast your damp clothing dries in your home's dry air.
-I have a fold-up laundry drying rack stored beside my washing machine just for this purpose.
+I have a fold-up laundry drying rack beside my washing machine for this purpose.
 For some laundered items like towels, you let them air dry until they are just damp and then use the dryer to soften them.

 Dry wet mittens and hats (and maybe even boots) on radiators or heat grates.

 Don't throw them in the dryer unless you need them dry fast.
-Actually, you would be surprised how fast wet mittens and hats can dry in a house with low humidity.
+You would be surprised how quickly wet mittens and hats can dry in a house with low humidity.

 Wash and air dry your washable curtains to add moisture to air.

 I have simple cotton curtains.
 My kitty likes to cuddle at the bottom of them so I do wash them regularly.
 Wash and hang them so they air dry.
-Make sure they are curtains that are washable!
+Make sure they are washable curtains!

 Spray water with a spray bottle.

 I have done this but very lightly over area rugs.
-Make sure you don't soak them because you could damage your floors (especially if they are wood).
+Ensure you don't soak them because you could damage your floors (especially if they are wood).

 I also lightly spray my washable curtains with a fine mist (I only wash when necessary, but this is a way to dampen them).